bodhiconnolly/bodhiconnolly.github.io/_posts/13-08-24-titans-last-day.markdown

 published: true
 ---

 Over the last few years I've spent a lot of time working for the Gold Coast Titans.
-I previously documented <a href="">livestreaming an event</a> but mostly I'm working on the field before the game or recording the post-match press conference for the website.
+I previously documented <a href={{site.baseurl}}"/titans/livestream/2013/10/04/titans-livestream.html">livestreaming an event</a> but mostly I'm working on the field before the game or recording the post-match press conference for the website.

 The Titans do a pre-game show called Titans TV which engages the crowd with different events each week.
 Examples include the kiss-me cam, catch the bomb, live bands, dance-offs, interviews, and of course plenty of cheerleaders.
 When I started in 2011 I was working as a camera assistant, following around the operators holding their long cables and making sure they didn't get caught up or tangled.
 It's a frantic job that involves lots of running around the field, sometimes while trying to untangle the big mess you've made, always while trying not to trip over the other cables that you're weaving through.
 Basically the job is to be as reliable and autonomous as possible so that the camera operator can do their thing.
 They have a headset and the producers upstairs give them instructions, which I can't hear, so often they will change direction or start sprinting seemingly out of the blue.